Whitecat18/Javahexor/README.md

 * TunnelMole
 * Telebit
 * Bore
+* Tunnel Pyjam (manual)

 You need to register only for Telebit.
 Its an free opensource reverse proxy. <br>

+If you face any issues on Telebit Installations .
+Visit the site [Telebit](https://telebit.cloud/) and install it manually

 Follow the instructions Telebit Instructions while installing using ./build.sh.

 ### New Features Included

+* Custom Binding on Websites .
+Save your site on /payload directory & build and bind with your site and start tunneling .
 * Accurate latitude longitude marker (Perfectly works on Mobile Devices).
 For PC's shows the location of ISP Providers.
 * Server written in Rust for faster Req and response to work at High latency.
 * Just an Click bait is enough to send the information .
-* Clone any site by providing URLS to the site with `https://` extension .
+* Clone any site by providing URLS to the site with `https://` or `http://` extension for 2nd Option .
+You can watch the Javahexor 2.0 Video to understand the module well !.

 ### Extensibility